Kymanox Acquires EU based Anteris Medical and Anteris Helvetia

 Leveraging the well-respected Anteris brand and team, this acquisition extends Kymanox’s capabilities and geographic reach with a strong European presence

-/EIN News/ -- MORRISVILLE, N.C. and HOLZKIRCHEN, Germany and KÜSSNACHT A.R., Switzerland, Feb.
+/EIN News/ -- Morrisville, North Carolina USA, Holzkirchen, Germany and Küssnacht a.R., Switzerland, Feb.
 02, 2023 (GLOBE NEWSWIRE) -- Kymanox Corporation (“Kymanox”), a professional services company exclusively serving the life science industry, announced today the acquisition of anteris medical GmbH and anteris helvetia AG (together “anteris”).
 Anteris specializes in supporting the development and commercialization of combination products, medical devices, and in-vitro diagnostic products.
 This acquisition helps both companies realize their shared corporate goal of geographical expansion, while also bolstering service capabilities by providing a broader array of highly specialized services to clients.
 The strength of the combined companies service offerings and office locations will be a tremendous benefit to their customers who bring important biologics, including biosimilars and cell and gene therapies (C>s), pharmaceuticals, drug/device combinations products, and medical devices to markets worldwide.
 By combining the technical, scientific, and regulatory expertise from both companies, clients will be able to truly benefit from this synergy to ensure compliance and submission excellence to FDA, EMA, Notified Bodies, and other health authorities.

 Based in Holzkirchen, Germany near Munich, and Küssnacht a.R., Switzerland, near Zurich, anteris provides innovative, resource-efficient solutions for end-to-end development, technical documentation, and compliance to the life science and medical device industries.
 Anteris’ technical, quality, and regulatory team members have decades of collective experience in combination product and device development, with an emphasis on biosimilar development and registration, EU MDR, CE marking, 510(k) submissions, and quality systems regulations in all major markets.